-Are you on the diving board of the decision to remove your swimming pool?
+Are you on the brink of deciding to remove your swimming pool?

-Here are some facts that may help you take the plunge.
+Here are some facts that may help you dive into the decision process.

-It’s estimated that homes with swimming pools consume as much as 30 percent to 50 percent more energy per year than homes without pools.
-There are factors that attribute some of the energy to other things, but there is no dispute about the fact that pools consume lots of energy.
+Homes with swimming pools consume as much as 30 percent to 50 percent more energy per year than homes without pools.
+There is no dispute about the fact that pools consume lots of energy!

-Swimming pool pumps—especially older ones—are the main culprits.
-Let’s not even talk about the cost of heating your pool.
-If you’re not using it, we can assume you’re not heating it.
+Beyond the cost of heating your pool, swimming pool pumps—especially older ones—are the main culprits.
 PG&E estimates that for older single speed pumps, the cost of operation is about five dollars a day if it runs for six hours.
-That’s $150 per month or an average of $1,800 per year.
-That’s just the electricity.
+That’s $150 per month or an average of $1,800 per year, just for the electricity.

 Here’s an average monthly cost for a swimming pool in the Bay Area: